Long-Term Disability Lawyer Serving Barrington, RI

 Medical records are the primary evidence you must submit for your LTD claim.
 However, your medical records are rarely sufficient on their own.
 Instead, you must submit supplemental evidence to prove you have a disability according to your insurance company’s definition.
 Our lawyers can help you determine what supplemental evidence you need, and we will help you gather this evidence.
 This evidence may include:

-- Treating physician reports: Obtaining a personalized report from your treating physician is a vital part of your supplemental evidence.
-A personalized report illustrates how your condition affects you daily and how it impacts you at work.
+Obtaining a personalized report from your treating physician is a vital part of your supplemental evidence.
+If you seek benefits for asthma, for example, a personalized report illustrates how your condition affects you daily and how it impacts you at work.
 Regular medical reports do not offer the same insights.
 While some doctors may be reluctant to provide such a report, our lawyers can communicate with them and explain how it is vital for your claim.

-- Statements from family members, friends, and coworkers: Witness statements provide further insight into your disability.
+Witness statements provide further insight into your disability.
 Oftentimes, your family, friends, and coworkers see firsthand how your condition affects you.
-Family members and friends can attest to the impact your condition has on your personal life, and your coworkers can attest to the impact your condition has on your job.
+For example, if you wish to claim benefits for kidney disease, family members and friends can attest to the impact your condition has on your personal life, and your coworkers can attest to the impact your condition has on your job.
 These official witness statements can strengthen your case.

-- Outside opinions from experts: Our team at CCK works with many outside experts that can evaluate your condition.
+Our team at CCK works with many outside experts that can evaluate your condition.
 These third-party experts provide invaluable objective evidence for your claim.
 They can perform functional capacity, neuropsychological, and vocational evaluations.
+Suppose you are seeking benefits for COPD.
+Our lawyers might request a neuropsychological examination.
+The test will offer a detailed evaluation of your cognitive abilities, highlighting the impact of your condition on your ability to perform daily chores and work tasks.

 Let Us Ease the Stress of Filing a Long-Term Disability Claim